 WYCA has issued a consultation document which explains its recommendation for bus franchising in West Yorkshire, and sets out a plan for how this could be introduced.
 It also explores an alternative option, the Enhanced Partnership Plus (EP+), which details what else WYCA and bus operators could do to improve local buses through the current legal framework.
 These two bus reform options are compared to the way buses are currently run.

 If the Mayor decides to introduce franchising then buses in the region would come under the control of WYCA, which would set the routes, frequency, fares and overall standards of buses in our region.

 You can take part online

 or in person

-WYCA are hosting a series of face-to-face events, where you will have the opportunity to ask your own questions to the project team and pick up copies of the consultation questionnaire.
+WYCA hosted a series of drop-in events between 23rd October and 6th November 2023, where people had the opportunity to ask questions to the project team and pick up copies of the consultation questionnaire.